Table of Contents

 You won't normally need a wide range if you only want to use it to stop undesirable habits like leaping up on people or furniture, excessive chewing, or chasing cars.

-But if you are fond of going outdoors, then the higher the range, the better.
+But if you are fond of going outdoors, the higher the range, the better.

-Look into the product you are considering to determine how long it can last and whether it would provide better performance than the other electronic products.
+Look into the product you are considering to determine how long it can last and whether it would perform better than other electronic products.

 FAQs about Deaf Dog Collars